pulp/plugin_template/README.md

   plugin_dash_short     Suppose our plugin is named 'pulp_test', then this is 'test'

-  plugin_default_branch The default branch in your plugin repo, defaults to 'master'.
+  plugin_default_branch The default branch in your plugin repo, defaults to 'main'.

   plugin_name           Suppose our plugin is named 'pulp_test', then this is 'pulp_test'